Birthday: April 7, 1987

 Took the bronze in the 100m breaststroke at the Pan Pacific Championship in 2014

 Glenn Snyders’ love of swimming makes him the perfect candidate for teaching your next swim clinic with Fitter and Faster.
-Glenn retired from swimming a few years ago but has been unable to stay away from the water and is currently catching the salty waves in LA as a lifeguard.
-He’s excited to be able to return to the pool with Fitter and Faster to and be able to teach the next generation of swimmers.
+Glenn retired from swimming a few years ago, but has been unable to stay away from the water and is currently catching the salty waves in LA as a lifeguard.
+He’s excited to be able to return to the pool with Fitter and Faster in order to teach the next generation of swimmers.

 “I’m thrilled to teach with Fitter and Faster because I’m able to give back to the sport I love and competed in for so many years.
-I am excited to share my experience and knowledge, and help swimmers achieve their goals,” Glenn said.
+I am excited to share my experience and knowledge, and help swimmers achieve their goals.”

 In his clinics, Glenn likes “to emphasize the importance of technique, as well as to practice the skills that the swimmers will be doing in a race.
-This comes down to the little things like pushing off the wall and focusing on streamlines so the swimmers learn to not breath in and out of a freestyle turn, swimming is all about muscle memory.”
+This comes down to the little things like pushing off the wall and focusing on streamlines, so the swimmers learn to not breathe in and out of a freestyle turn.
+Swimming is all about muscle memory.”

 Glenn wants the young athletes to always take what they learn in his clinics back to their home pools and practice what they learned.
 He also encourages swimmers to set goals and stick with them no matter what, and he wants them to enjoy every minute of what they’re doing.